To Influence or to Adapt?

 Sometimes, when things are out of our control, we have no choice but to adapt.
 We change our mindset and perspective.

-Some other times, we are given a choice: we can influence, or we can adapt.
+At other times, we are given a choice: we can influence or adapt.
 Influencing is more difficult.
-You have to take actions.
+You have to take action.
 It's more active.
-Adapting is relatively easier.
+Adapting is more straightforward.
 It's passive.
 I'm not saying one is better than the other.
 I'm saying, be intentional with your choice of response.